Meditation Guidance & Coaching

 -

-You’re free to pause or shift structure at any time.
+You’re free to pause coaching or shift structure at any time.
 Group formats typically run as defined journeys (e.g., 6 weeks), with the option to continue if the group wishes.

 -